Patchnote-v2/Phraktal/README.md

 If you do manage to get this to run, as of writing the controls are:
 - WASD to move
 - Left Click to fire bullet
-- Right click to teleport
+- Right Click to teleport
-- Q to spawn "enemy"
+- Q to spawn "enemy" at pointer
+- O to spawn an additional random "enemy"
 - X to clear all "enemies"